Efficient Simulation and Calibration of the Rough Bergomi Model via Wasserstein Distance: Numerical tests

 To numerically determine the convergence rates of the implied volatility smiles, we conduct simulations with a sufficiently large sample size of $m = 2^{24}$ to minimize Monte Carlo error.
-Table \ref{tab: maximal rele err for smiles} reports the maximal relative errors over the strike range for both SOE and mSOE schemes, with the results visualized in Figure \ref{fig: weak convergence rate}.
+Table \ref{tab: maximal rele err for smiles} reports the maximal relative errors over the strike range for both hybrid, SOE, and mSOE schemes, with the results visualized in Figure \ref{fig: weak convergence rate}.
 The SOE scheme fails to exhibit a clear convergent pattern as $n$ increases.
-Conversely, the mSOE scheme demonstrates stable convergence across different values of $N$.
-As illustrated in Figure \ref{fig: weak convergence rate with varying N}, the convergence rate of the mSOE scheme improves with an increasing number of summation terms $N$.
+The hybrid scheme is clearly more stable, which confirms the benefit of treating the singularity exactly.
+The mSOE scheme also demonstrates stable convergence across different values of $N$.
+For sufficiently large $N$, it attains comparable or even smaller errors than those of the hybrid scheme.
+As illustrated in Figure \ref{fig: weak convergence rate with varying N}, the convergence rate of the mSOE scheme improves as the number of summation terms $N$ increases.